arkitoure/PGP/0038_proposal_template.md

 ## Explanation

 - **Concept Introduction:** Start by breaking down any new concepts or ideas introduced by this proposal.
-Use plain language to make it accessible to everyone, regardless of their technical background.
+Use plain language, where possible, to make it accessible to everyone, regardless of their technical background.

 - **Implementation Overview:** Provide a clear overview of how the proposal could be brought to life.
 Highlight the key steps or stages involved in its execution, aiming for transparency in the process.